KockataEPich/CheckMyCrate/README.md

 $ cmc pc path/to/profile/file
 ```

-The ouput is displayed on the terminal.
+The output is displayed on the terminal.

 the second takes two arguments:
 	- crate directory